 You can make tiles many different sizes -- from 1x1 tile units up to 5x5.
 Select and drag the handle (in the bottom right corner) to resize the tile.

-Select the ellipses (...) in the upper-right corner of the tile.
+Select More options (...) in the upper-right corner of the tile.

 Hover over the "Account" tile and select the ellipses to display the options.
 The options available will vary by tile type.
 For example, the options available for a live tile are different from options available for a standard visualization tile.
 Also, if a dashboard has been shared with you (you are not the owner), you will have fewer options.